bdurand/super_settings/README.md

 #### Usage Tracking

 An optional feature you can turn on is to track when settings are used.
 This can be useful as a audit feature so you can cleanup old feature flags, etc. that are no longer in use.
 The timestamp of when a setting was last used will only be updated at most once per hour into the `last_used_at` field, so this adds very little overhead.

-However, it does require write access on the database connection.
+This feature does require write access on the database connection and can add overhead if a lot of keys need to be updated at once.

 #### Encrypted Secrets